-After months of renovating, our basement reveal is finally here!
+Our basement reveal is finally here after months of renovating!
 Check out how we transformed a blank space into a cozy and welcoming family room that’s perfect for entertaining and kicking back!

 After weeks of planning and what turned out to be months of construction, our basement reveal is finally here!
 If you’ve been following this renovation journey, you know that back in early May we set out to create a cozy and welcoming family room made for TV watching and entertaining.
 With a few obstacles, combined with summer holiday trade schedules, our timeline seemed to expand.
 As of this week, we were officially able to make use of this fantastic space.